hcengineering/huly-docs/src/content/docs/getting-started/create-issue.md

 **Priority**: Choose from No priority, Low, Medium, High or Urgent.

 **Assignee**: Select a member to assign this Issue to.
-When you create an Issue assigned to a member, that member will recieve a Todo in their Planner that will allow them to add it to their own schedule.
-For more on Todos, see (**INSERT LINK**).
+When you create an Issue assigned to a member, that member will recieve a [Todo](../team-workflows/todos.mdx) in their Planner that will allow them to add it to their own schedule.

-**Default issue status**: Select the status all new issues should default to when they are created.
-For more on issue statuses, see **INSERT LINK**.
+**Default Issue status**: Select the status all new Issues should default to when they are created.

 **Labels**: Add labels for this Issue or add new ones.
 This is optional, but can be helpful for sorting Issues later.